-Easy-to-read medicine information about formoterol – what is it, how to use it safely and possible side effects.
-Formoterol is commonly called Oxis or Foradil.
+Formoterol is used to improve breathing problems caused by asthma and COPD and to prevent them from recurring.
+Find out how to use it safely and possible side effects.
+Formoterol is also called Oxis or Foradil.

 |Type of medicine||Also called|

 What is formoterol?